Ethel Shakespear

-Dame Ethel Mary Reader Shakespear (née Wood; 17 July 1871 – 17 January 1946) was an English geologist, Justice of the Peace, public servant, and philanthropist.
+Dame Ethel Mary Reader Shakespear (née Wood; 17 July 1871 – 17 January 1946) was an English geologist, public servant and philanthropist.
 She is most famously known for her work on the Lower Ludlow Formation and won several awards for her influential papers.

 Early life and education

 Shakespear was born in Biddenham, Bedfordshire, the youngest daughter of the Reverend Henry Wood.
 She was educated at Bedford High School for Girls and Newnham College, Cambridge (1891–95), graduating in natural sciences.
 Upon collecting her degree in natural sciences alongside her close friend Gertrude Elles, they earned the nickname of Steamboat Ladies.

 While at Cambridge, she was introduced to the work of John Edward Marr and Thomas McKenny Hughes.
 There, she was able to attend the geologic field outings alongside Hughes.
 During her time at Newnham College, she played tennis, took piano lessons, and became involved in Liberal politics, and it was here that she met her lifelong friend and collaborator Elles.
 In 1905, Shakespear was elected an associate of Newnham College and, in 1906, she took her D.Sc.
 During her time at Cambridge with Gertrude Ellas, they were also part of a greater community of female geologists, such as Ethel Skeat and Margaret Crosfield.
 Together these four woman formed what was called the Quartet of Cambridge female Geologists.

 Career

 She studied rocks with Elles as one of their first joint projects in the Lake District.
 These studies were suggested by one of her previous professors, Marr.
 She continued her research alongside Elles, specifically on ancient rocks of the Welsh Borderlands as a research student at Newnham College.

 In 1896, she became assistant to Charles Lapworth at Mason College (which later became the University of Birmingham).
 As Charles Lapworth's assistant during her time, Shakespear took photo's with a specialized camera, a camera lucidia, before turning them into full illustrations of fossils.
 Many of these illustrations would be used in many of her papers, such as her 1901 monograph.

 In 1906, she earned her DSc from the University of Birmingham.
 Despite success in her field, she left her job with Lapworth in 1906 when she married Gilbert Arden Shakespear, a physics lecturer at the university whom she had met in Cambridge.
 However, she did remain as an associate of Newnham College for fifteen years.
 Despite encouragement to return to her field by her peers, she was unable due to her social work.
 Throughout most of her later life, Shakespear was involved with the study of graptolite in North Wales and around the Welsh Borderland area.
 Her monograph was to become a standard paleontological reference work for many years.